Renormalization Group Approach to Confinement: Numerical verification

 The picture is not expected to change quantitatively in the continuum limit, except for possible $O(a^2)$ effects.
 The `constant' line nicely demonstrates the existence of (anti-)instantons.
 This is not new~\cite{Ilgenfritz:1985dz}, but the reference to a physical scale and the onset of classical behavior is.
 In~\cite{Nakamura:2021meh} the energy density has been broken down according to the topological charge $|Q|$.

 We now turn to the gluon condensate, on which our derivations are essentially based.
 On the lattice, it suffers from perturbative mixing with the unit operator, which results in an ultraviolet divergence.
-Recently, the perturbative contribution has been computed to $20^{th}$~\cite{Horsley:2012ra} and $32^{nd}$ order~\cite{Bali:2014sja} in numerical stochastic perturbation theory and subtracted from the Monte Carlo data to arrive at a finite answer.
+Recently, the perturbative contribution has been computed to $20$~\cite{Horsley:2012ra} and $32$ loops~\cite{Bali:2014sja} in numerical stochastic perturbation theory and subtracted from the Monte Carlo data to arrive at a finite answer.
 In Fig.~\ref{fig2} I show the gluon condensate (\ref{GF}) as a function of flow time on the $32^4$ lattice.
 Remember, sensible flow times are $t/L^2 \lesssim 0.2$, which corresponds to $t/a^2 \lesssim 200$ on this lattice.
 No attempt has been made to correct for lattice artifacts.
 As was expected, the gluon condensate is constant within the error bars for `nonperturbative' values of the flow time.
 A minor deviation in the transition region at $t/L^2 \approx 0.2$ should not surprise us.
-At small flow time the energy density $\langle E(t)\rangle$ is dominated by perturbative contributions, which are suppressed by the power of $t/a^2$. `Nonperturbatve' means once the perturbative contributions have died out and $\alpha_{GF}(\mu)$ has assumed its asymptotic form, which happens to be at $t/L^2 \gtrsim 0.02$.
+At small flow time the energy density $\langle E(t)\rangle$ suffers from perturbative contributions. `Nonperturbatve' means once the perturbative contributions have died out and $\alpha_{GF}(\mu)$ has assumed its asymptotic form, which happens to be at $t/L^2 \gtrsim 0.02$.
 This matches the short flow-time behavior reported in~\cite{Schierholz:2024lge}.
 The lattice renormalized gluon condensate is obtained by the continuation of the straight line to $t=0$, marked by the black star.

 In the $\MSbar$ scheme the gluon condensate becomes